 I was born in Brazil, and immigrated at the age of seven, taking to books in English almost immediately.
 I taught English and Creative Writing during my entire working life, most of that at Miami Dade College.

-I have two children I adore, a precious grandson, still living, one living in my heart, and a husband who takes photographs of all the animals we see.
+I have two children, a precious grandson, still living, one living in my heart, and a husband who takes photographs of all the animals we see.

 To be published March, 2020: Presently in production, a book on the very damaging python invasion in the Everglades, titled PYTHON CATCHERS SAVING THE EVERGLADES.
 Publisher: Rowman and Littlefield/ Pineapple.